 A brake stops the cutter blades from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before operating the mower.
-Contact your Walker dealer.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
+Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/Brake Action in Maintenance Instructions.

-4. Turn the ignition switch OFF.
+4. Slow the engine to idle, put throttle in IDLE position; turn the ignition switch OFF.